Name: Christopher (Topher) Sunday

 Topher Sunday considers projects he has done in class to be a lifelong tool to use as a backup plan if his career does not work out.

-Topher came to OSU with a plan in mind, but when that did not work out, he found the SMSC was a perfect opportunity for him.
+Sunday came to OSU with a plan, but when that did not work out, he found the School of Media & Strategic Communications was a perfect opportunity.

-While Topher was originally a graphic design major, he eventually decided that was not for him.
-He felt advertising was more his speed, but since OSU does not have an advertising degree anymore, he picked the department that most closely represented what he wanted to study.
+Although Sunday was a graphic design major, he decided that was not for him.
+He felt advertising was more his speed, but because OSU does not have an advertising degree anymore, he picked the department that most closely represented what he wanted to study.

-Topher said that while he did not have an internship while he was a student, he does regret not taking the opportunity.
-He said he was able to learn life-long tools that he can use for his career while doing projects for class.
+Sunday said though he did not have an internship while he was a student, he regrets not taking the opportunity.
+He said he was able to learn lifelong tools he can use for his career while doing projects for class.

-After college, Topher plans to move back to Tulsa and try to get his foot in the door at either an advertising agency or get a job selling ads until he can get his feet on the ground.
+After college, Sunday plans to move back to Tulsa and try to get a job at either an advertising agency or get a job selling ads.

-“My dream job is to become an account manager for an agency to find and develop relationships with multiple clients and help them reach their goals,” Topher said.
+“My dream job is to become an account manager for an agency to find and develop relationships with multiple clients and help them reach their goals,” Sunday said.

-Topher said his favorite memories in SMSC all revolve around meeting and interacting with like-minded students and professors who share the same passion he does.
+Sunday said his favorite memories in SMSC all revolve around meeting and interacting with like-minded students and professors who share the same passion.

-“I like trying to see the world through their eyes and hearing about other’s perspectives help me broaden my own,” Topher said.
+“I like trying to see the world through their eyes and hearing about other’s perspectives help me broaden my own,” Sunday said.

-Topher left one small piece of advice for freshman.
+Sunday left one piece of advice for freshmen.

-“You’re not in high school anymore the sooner you act like it, the more successful you will be,” Topher said.
+“You’re not in high school anymore; the sooner you act like it, the more successful you will be,” Sunday said.

-Topher praised the SMSC for indirectly teaching him that there is no one person without creativity or talent.
-He said just because someone cannot sing does not mean they cannot draw a portrait flawlessly, or someone who cannot draw may be able to think of the most efficient way to get a message across to that one person they just cannot get through to.
+Sunday praised SMSC for indirectly teaching him there is no one without creativity or talent.
+He said just because someone cannot sing does not mean he or she cannot draw a portrait flawlessly, or someone who cannot draw may be able to think of the most efficient way to get a message across to that one person he or she cannot get through to.

-Topher came to the SMSC when he was a fourth year junior.
+Sunday came to SMSC when he was a fourth-year junior.
 He said he was a hop, skip and a jump away from dropping out and giving up.

-“All the students I met all impressed me in ways I don’t think they can even realize,” Topher said.
+“All the students I met all impressed me in ways I don’t think they can even realize,” Sunday said.